-- Shall avoid mimicry of historic styles and detailing. - Shall generally step back from the waterfront and step up the slope to make the change in levels across the embankment evident when viewed from Lakeside Park. - Shall provide an open plaza around the Port Dalhousie Jail.
+- Shall avoid mimicry of historic styles and detailing. - Shall generally step back from the waterfront and step up or incorporate design elements that provide the appearance of stepping up the slope to make the change in levels across the embankment evident when viewed from Lakeside Park (OLT Case No. 22-003062).

-- Shop-fronts shall be designed as discussed for contemporary shop-fronts. - Shall generally have similar percentages of open to solid on the upper facades to the historic fabric but interpreted in a contemporary fashion.
+- Shall provide an open plaza around the Port Dalhousie Jail. - Shop-fronts shall be designed as discussed for contemporary shop-fronts. - Shall generally have similar percentages of open to solid on the upper facades to the historic fabric but interpreted in a contemporary fashion.